-- Frequent tonic seizures as the main seizure type is not usual in this syndrome.
+- Tonic seizures are not a predominant seizure type in this syndrome.

 - The syndrome is considered an epileptic encephalopathy.

 - The EEG usually has a normal background particularly at onset of syndrome, with frequent generalised discharges of 2 to 4 Hz spike/polyspike waves.